 |

 We take turns doing the devotional.
 Today is my turn.
 At least it won’t be too long.
+Double the length it looks with contrapuntal translation.
+Here’s the text as written.

 Fifty years ago, about eight months after accepting the Lord, I was on my way to a weekend retreat at a Bible camp.
 The trip there was not rushed and there was a bit of time for exploring along the way.
 The exploration included the tour of a monastery.
 I walked up to the front door, knocked, and a brother showed me around the building and the grounds.